chndranndr/coding-test/DOCUMENTATION.md

    - Backend reads from static JSON file
    - Frontend fetches and caches data for efficient rendering
    - Selected data is passed to child components as needed
+   - **Why?** This approach minimizes unnecessary data transfers, reduces component coupling, and improves application performance by only passing required data to each component.

+### Why Google's Gemini API?

+The choice to integrate Google's Gemini API for the AI functionality was deliberate and based on several factors:

+1. **Advanced Natural Language Understanding**
+   - Gemini offers superior comprehension of complex, context-heavy questions about sales data
+   - Capable of understanding industry-specific terminology and nuanced queries
+   - Provides more natural, human-like responses compared to simpler language models
+   - Free API access for testing and development with certain usage limits.

+2. **Technical Advantages**
+   - **Context window** - can process the entire sales dataset in a single prompt
+   - **Low latency** - provides quick responses essential for interactive Q&A features

+3. **Integration Simplicity**
+   - Clean, well-documented Python SDK that integrates seamlessly with FastAPI
+   - Straightforward authentication using API keys
+   - Minimal code required to implement powerful AI features

+4. **Alternatives Considered**
+   - **OpenAI GPT models** - Comparable capabilities but higher costs for similar performance
+   - **Open-source models** - Would require significant infrastructure and expertise to deploy and maintain
+   - **Custom ML solutions** - Would require extensive development time and specialized knowledge

 ## Potential Improvements